notnotjake/notnotjake/README.md

-# !!JAKE + 11ty
+# notnotjake

-New site under construction built with 11ty.
+New site under construction, built with 11ty.
-Use of a SSG will allow for more content because it will be easier to publish.

-Want to make the site more stunning and have more impactful content.
-Want to experiment with various features.

 ## Pages: